Using Thought Groups in Spoken English

 I teach you to use THOUGHT groups in my ✪iPad book for the American accent.✪

-If you’re an iPad user, click on the link above to see this (the first chapter is free).
+If you’re an iPad user, click on the link above to see this (download the first chapter for free).